-1.4 Identifying the proposed substation site
+1.4 Identifying the Proposed Substation Site

-- 1.4.1 Before selecting Redshaw as the proposed site for the new substation, SPEN worked with environmental consultants to identify a number of possible locations close to the existing 400kV overhead line and able to accommodate a new overhead line connection from Glenmuckloch in future. - 1.4.2 The overall aim of the substation siting study was to identify the most appropriate site for the proposed 400kV/132kV substation, reflecting known environmental considerations and technical considerations. - 1.4.3 We began by identifying search areas within which a substation could be located.
+- 1.4.1 Before selecting Redshaw as the proposed site for the new substation, SPEN worked with environmental consultants (LUC) to identify a number of possible locations close to the existing 400kV overhead line and able to accommodate a new overhead line connection from Glenmuckloch in future. - 1.4.2 The overall aim of the substation siting study was to identify the most appropriate site for the proposed 400kV/132kV substation, reflecting known environmental considerations and technical considerations. - 1.4.3 We began by identifying search areas within which a substation could be located.
 We then considered factors including the landscape, land use, forestry, biodiversity, peatland, flood risk and archaeology, to identify potential sites within those search areas. - 1.4.4 We then appraised each potential site and concluded that the Redshaw site (shown below) had the least environmental impact, as well as being the most suitable from a technical and economic perspective.
 The site is near the former Red Moss hotel, on the opposite side of the B7078 road and next to the existing 400kV overhead line.

-- 1.4.5 The site is preferred from a landscape and visual perspective because it would occupy lower-lying terrain, and would have the potential for both embedded and additional mitigation provided by the existing landform, minimising earthworks.
-The site is not situated within any nationally or local designated landscapes, it is not located in close proximity to any existing residential properties, it is free from flood risk and can be accessed directly from the B7078 road. - 1.4.6 Further information about the site selection process and assessment criteria can be found in our documents Redshaw 400kV Substation Substation Siting Study, and Redshaw 400kV Substation Substation Appraisal Supplementary Report, which accompany our planning application and are available on our project website at www.spenergynetworks.co.uk/pages/redshaw\400kv\substation
+1.4.5 The site is preferred from a landscape and visual perspective because it would occupy lowerlying terrain, and would have the potential for both embedded and additional mitigation provided by the existing landform, minimising earthworks.
+The site is not situated within any nationally or local designated landscapes, it is not located in close proximity to any existing residential properties, it is free from flood risk and can be accessed directly from the B7078 road.

+1.4.6 Further information about the site selection process and assessment criteria can be found in our documents Redshaw 400kV Substation - Substation Siting Study, and Redshaw 400kV Substation Appraisal - Supplementary Report available on our project website at www.spenergynetworks.co.uk/pages/redshaw\400kv\substation